-CALL FAST - First arriving BLS unit immediately contact PSPH.
-Notify EC of a "Code 3 Stroke."
+CALL FAST - First arriving BLS unit immediately contact receiving facility to notify EC of a "Code 3 Stroke."

-LIMIT SCENE TIME - Use closest, fastest transport available to Providence St. Peter Hospital.
+LIMIT SCENE TIME - Use closest, fastest transport unit available.
 If patient meets ALS upgrade criteria, consider rendezvous with medic unit.

 If BLS transport unit is not on the scene, ALS is required to transport acute stroke patients